Teamup Calendar supports a set of advanced access permissions for calendar links, including:

 - resolve possible conflicts

-This permission is particularly useful for small businesses and service providers, where it is necessary to coordinate service schedules directly with multiple suppliers and customers, while still maintaining the privacy of individual relationships.
-Details of events created by others are hidden – the title of those events is shown as ‘Reserved’.
+This permission is particularly useful for small businesses and service providers, when client privacy is important.
+If it is necessary to coordinate service schedules with multiple suppliers and customers, this permission allows you to do so while still maintaining the privacy of individual client or partners.
+Details of events created by others are hidden: the title of those events is shown as Reserved:

 - Freelancing professional services, such as coaching, training, project management, etc.